 Hound from Transformers (G1)

 One of the original Autobots who crash-landed on earth from Cybertron, Hound serves as the scout of the group.
 The military jeep also has the ability to project holograms which comes in handy when sneaking up on Decepitcons.
 Like the aforementioned Brad Turner, Hound also uses his holographic images for some deception of his own.
 In the episode "Heavy Metal Wars," he projects an image of Halonix Maximus (who is larger than even Devastator) to distract the Decepticons and give the Autobots the upper hand.

-...and then there's those other transforming robots.
+...and then there are those other transforming robots, the Gobots.
 Scooter was the resident computer hacker and inventor for the Guardians.
 He was not equipped with any weapons and used his hologram projector to disguise himself or confuse the evil Renegades.
 (It's too bad he wasn't also equipped with a voice changer.)
 Despite his ill-projected personality, he kept a friendly rivalry with fellow Guardian Turbo which I always likened to Murdock and B.A.
 Baracus on the A-Team.

 A short-lived animated series and comic book, Visionaries consisted of two factions called the Spectral Knights and Darkling Lords.
 Each knight featured magic totems on their chest which projected a hologram of an animal of which they could transform.
 Some of the knights also had magical staffs which wielded special powers through holograms.
 The Sunbow-produced animated series only lasted 13 episodes, but spawned a great toyline featuring holographic stickers.

 Remember more characters that used holograms?
 Leave a comment and add to the list!